mxro/maxrohde-web/content/Drafts/Voice Commands for Windows with ChatGPT.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/k-MRkMN-AMk?si=ptvOfZObIBqgnJLw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

-The automation allows you to trigger actions such as the following, but actions are not limited to this.
+My tool offers the versatility to trigger numerous actions including, but not confined to, the following:

-Open a program "open ..."
+- Launching a programme with the command 'open...'
-Make a web search "search for ..."
+- Hunting for information online with the instruction 'search for...'
-Open Wikipedia "Open Wikipedia page on ..."
+- Accessing Wikipedia via 'Open Wikipedia page on...'
-Ask a question to ChatGPT. "tell me ..."
+- Engaging with ChatGPT using 'tell me...'
-Search for images. "search for images of ..."
+- Scouting for images with the command 'search for images of...'

 ## How can I use it?